usystems/webling-plugins/README.md

 ## How is a Webling plugin structured

 Every programming tutorial must have a hello world example.
-Lets look at the hello world Webling plugin:
+Let's look at the hello world Webling plugin:

 ```Javascript
 class PluginHelloWorld extends HTMLElement {